contao/docs/docs/manual/guides/svg.en.md

 ---
-title: 'Use of SVG files'
+title: "Use of SVG files"
-description: 'Practical information on how to include SVG files.'
+description: "Practical information on how to include SVG files."
 aliases:
     - /en/guides/svg/
 weight: 60
 tags:
-    - Theme
+    - "Theme"
-    - Template
+    - "Template"
 ---

-{{% notice warning %}}
-This article is machine translated.
-{{% /notice %}}

 ## The "SVG file"

 Using files in [SVG format](https://developer.mozilla.org/en-US/docs/Web/SVG) offers many advantages: As a pure vector format, they are scaled lossless, unlike other formats.
 SVG files are often used to display a logo or symbols.

-You want to use your SVG file in Contao
+You want to use your SVG file in Contao?<br>
-?
 For our example, we use the Contao logo in SVG format (`contao.svg`):

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512">